 You’re here because you’re someone who has a brand that encourages you to be active on social media, or you’re biting the bullet and building yours from the ground up.

 If you’re like me, you post most of your content from your phone on the fly.
-A lot of big brands (and small ones too!) use programs that allow them to post on a schedule.
+Many big brands (and small ones, too!) use programs that allow them to post on a schedule.
 My favorite is Buffer (not an affiliate link).
 If you’re a one-person shop, don’t stress yourself and wonder if you need to have scheduled posts.
 You don’t.
 You’ve got enough on your plate!

-Whether you like it or not, social media is a solid way to bring traffic to your site.
-You should be doing whatever you can to bring eyes to what you’re trying to sell/do/say.
+Whether you like it or not, social media is a reliable way to bring traffic to your site.
+Therefore, you should be doing whatever you can to get eyes to what you’re trying to sell/do/say.

 So it begins…

 Now’s the time to do a little research.
 What keywords or hashtags could bring eyes to your posts?
 Brainstorm and Google what looks most popular for your topic.
 You could use something like Moz (not an affiliate link).